-Earning passive income ultimately comes from tenants paying rent which is based on the property’s NOI (net operating income).
+Earning positive cash flow ultimately comes from tenants paying rent which is based on the property’s NOI (net operating income).

 NOI is the income leftover after all of the expenses are paid.

-Most cap rates are calculated by taking the net operating income and dividing it by the market value.
+Most cap rates are calculated by taking the net operating income and dividing it by the market value(purchase price).